microsoft/redie/README.md

 ![Redie Screenshot](screenshot.png)

 # Usage
-Connect to your Redis server by passing the following command-line arguments (or setting their environment variable equivalents):
+Connect to your Redis server by passing the following command-line arguments (or by using an `env.json` [painless-config](https://www.npmjs.com/package/painless-config) file, or setting their environment variable equivalents):
 ```
   -h      Hostname to connect to (defaults to 127.0.0.1 or REDIS_HOSTNAME environment variable)
   -p      Port to connect to (defaults to 6379 (non-TLS), 6380 (TLS), or REDIS_PORT environment variable)